 In SAE, there seems to be no rhyme or reason to where we place emphasis, but there is a reason — and it’s a real reason as to why we place emphasis where we do.
 We use intonation to convey information that goes beyond the words we speak.
 If you want to learn how to improve your speaking skills, you must understand intonation.

 Lots of information is dispersed using just emphasis alone.Say it like this: T’day I’d like t' discuss th' bizness practices f’th’green monkey. #IntonationMatters Click To Tweet

 How Your Brain Processes Speech

-Have you ever had a television program on where the volume was too low to hear what the actors were saying but you could still make out their speaking cadence and sound?
+Have you ever had a television program on where the volume was too low to hear what the actors were saying, but you could still make out their vocal cadence and sound?
 You still got the gist of what was going on, right?
 That’s because our American brains are programmed to process intonation as information.Click To Tweet

 Have you ever gone to a conference with great interest in the subject matter only to start dreaming about what you’re going to have for lunch five minutes after the speaker starts?
 Well, most likely it’s not your fault.
 It’s the fault of the speaker who, in an honest attempt to speak with great emphasis, is using staccato speech with no intonation.
 So if you want to learn how to speak better, you’ll need to start using a varied intonation pattern, not a monotone one.

 I want to show you what even emphasis on each syllable looks like.
 If you could hear me speaking right now, that would be great.
 But let’s settle for font formatting.

 “Thank you all for coming.
 Today I’d like to discuss the business practices of the green monkey.”